 In theory, "reasonable suspicion" and "probable cause" are distinct standards.
 But in practice, the two terms are often used interchangeably in DUI cases.

-- 1. Does a police officer need probable cause for a DUI traffic stop in California?
+- 1. What constitutes probable cause for a DUI stop?

-- 2. Do police need probable cause to start a California DUI investigation?
+- 2. When are police allowed to start a DUI investigation?

-- 4. What can a driver do if he or she was arrested without probable cause?
+- 4. What is the recourse for someone arrested without probable cause?

 The Fourth Amendment to the United States Constitution prohibits unreasonable searches and seizures.5 This means that an officer can't simply pull a driver over for no reason.
 Instead, s/he must be able to point to specific facts that led him/her to suspect that a crime was taking place.6

 This doesn't mean that the officer must specifically suspect that the driver is under the influence of alcohol and/or drugs.
 Any potential traffic infraction or violation is enough.
 As long as the officer is able to articulate some reason for initiating a traffic stop, probable cause/reasonable suspicion is usually satisfied at this level.